hermantulleken/Gamelogic-Shaders/README.md

   * regular hexagon ring
   * equilateral triangle
   * equilateral triangle ring
+  * regular six-pointed star
+  * regular six-pointed star ring
   * rose
   * asteroid

 The shapes are antialised (the antilaising is reolsution independant).

+The math for hexagons, triangles, and stars is explained in this document: http://www.gamelogic.co.za/downloads/HexMath2.pdf